A co-ed residential summer camp for children with Crohn’s disease and ulcerative colitis!

 What are the positions available?

 We have two types of on-site volunteers: cabin counselors and medical staff.

 Cabin counselors must be at least 18 years old and have experience working with children.
 There is at least one volunteer cabin counselor in each cabin.
 The volunteers work in teams with YMCA staff (usually 1-2 per cabin) throughout the week.

 Cabin counselors are required to arrive the morning of Saturday, June 21, which is the day before campers arrive.
 This day is full of trainings and orientations to prepare for the week.
 Counselors must stay for the duration of camp, through midday Saturday, June 28.
 We do not allow partial weeks for counselors, to keep things consistent for the kids.

-This is a hands on, full time job with a busy schedule.
-Counselors must be medically stable and in good physically shape for walking around camp all day.
+This is a hands-on, full time job with a busy schedule.
+Counselors must be medically stable and in good physical shape for walking around camp all day.
 Counselors have at least one hour "off duty" each day.

 Medical staff needed are licensed registered nurses, doctors, and mental health specialists with experience working with children living with IBD.

 Medical staff are allowed to come for half of the week or the entire week, but not for less than two full days to limit the number of trainings our staff must do and so that the kids can become familiar with the medical staff.
 Those coming for the start of the week must arrive the morning of Sunday, June 22.
 The medical staff typically has a bit of down time throughout the day.
 There is wireless internet and landline phone access for their use.